Erlemar/Erlemar/README.md

 ![Profile views](https://gpvc.arturio.dev/Erlemar)

 #### Important
-I have a full personal website now!
+I have a personal website now!
 You can find it [here](https://andlukyane.com/)

-I'm economist by education and usually try to understand why things happen.
+I'm an economist by education and usually try to understand why things happen.

-For a long time I was fascinated by foreign languages and studied them: English (my native is Russian), German, Japanese, Spanish.
+For a long time, I was fascinated by foreign languages and studied them: English (my native is Russian), German, Japanese, and Spanish.

-Currently I'm Data Scientist and an active Kaggler.
+Currently, I'm Data Scientist and an active Kaggler.

 <p align="center">
   <img src="https://road-to-kaggle-grandmaster.vercel.app/api/badges/artgor/competition/light" />